 - Minimum years of study spent at NTU

 - Minimum CGPA for graduation

-2. Most courses in SCBE are offered in one semester only.
-Students need to plan carefully to ensure that they would be able to complete their remaining courses after the exchange programme, so that it is within their degree candidature in NTU.
+2. Most courses in CCEB are offered in one semester only.
+Students need to plan carefully to ensure that they would be able to complete their remaining courses after the exchange, so that it is within their degree candidature in NTU.

-3. Student planning should also factor in the pre-requisites of the SCBE courses, and the semester in which these courses are offered.
-This is to prevent timetable clashes and the progress of their study for course in the senior year, which require these pre-requisites.
+3. Student planning should also factor in the pre-requisites of the CCEB courses, and the semester in which these courses are offered.
+This is to prevent timetable clashes and ensure that progress of their study is not affected.

 Course Planning and Matching

 1. Do your research and choose overseas universities offering up to 15 - 20 courses that:

 - are available to you for the exchange semester you planned

 - match those in your School at NTU for credit transfer